Skip to main content

 • Never make external state-changing calls inside a condition

-• Test thoroughly — edge cases in authorization logic can lead to locked funds
+• Cover edge cases in tests.
+Bugs in authorization logic can lock funds

 Configuration Patterns